-As a capital city and parliamentary seat, renowned for its festivals and UNESCO World Heritage Site and the seat of the Scottish Parliament, is the ideal place to study the nation from a variety of perspectives in a highly flexible programme.
+As a capital city and parliamentary seat, renowned for its festivals and UNESCO World Heritage Sites, Edinburgh is the ideal place to study the Scottish nation from a variety of perspectives in a highly flexible programme.

-You’ll engage with a wide range of disciplines across the University, drawing on its links with Scotland’s key political, cultural and historical institutions and parallels with other countries.
+You will engage with a wide range of disciplines across the University, drawing on our links with Scotland’s key political, cultural and historical institutions and parallels with other countries.

 You will graduate with a wide range of key skills in research, analysis, communication and presentation, as well as a strong understanding of culture and society.

 Introducing Scottish Studies

-Scotland is a vibrant, modern European nation, with a rich, varied and fascinating heritage.
+Scotland is a modern European nation, with a rich, varied and fascinating heritage.
 How can we best study such a nation, and how can we make sense of its past and its present, and help to shape its future?

-Our MA (Hons) Scottish Studies programme is interdisciplinary, drawing on arts, humanities and social science approaches to the study of the nation from a variety of perspectives.
+Our MA (Hons) Scottish Studies programme draws on many disciplines, including arts, humanities and social science approaches to the study of the nation from a variety of perspectives.